 A Toilet Which Meets the Values of All Personnel

 The company’s proactive approach to incorporating gender-specific toilets across the Indonesian site has allowed personnel to feel safer and more valued on site.
 Gender equality in the oil and gas industry has taken the spotlight over recent years.
-The company is actively working to find solutions which support a safer experience of all genders on site.
+The company is actively working to find solutions that support a safer experience for all genders on site.

 How the company worked towards improving sanitation while maintaining a low environmental impact was critical to the success of each project.
 MineARC worked in partnership with the energy company to customise the EnviroLAV Toilet to suit the ecological sensitivity, number of personnel, and cultural standpoint.
-The acquisition of environmentally-friendly toilets provided the company with a sustainable solution to meet the needs of its employees and the community in line with the objectives of the organisation.
+The acquisition of environmentally-friendly toilets provided the company with a sustainable solution to meet the needs of its employees and the community in line with the organisation’s objectives.